rahebsaeed/Database-Management-PHP-Scripts/README.md

-# git branch -M main
+# Database Management PHP Scripts

 This repository contains two PHP scripts designed for managing and manipulating data within a MySQL database.
 Below is an overview of each script's functionality and usage.